What is a CMMS?

 The history of CMMS

-Before CMMS, obtaining centralized, dynamic visibility and automated management was impractical because maintenance information was buried in paper files, and later, scattered across spreadsheets.
+Before CMMS, obtaining centralized, dynamic visibility and automated management was impractical because paper files hid maintenance information, and later, spreadsheets distributed it.

-The earliest versions of CMMS appeared in the 1960s and were typically used by large enterprises.
-Technicians used punch cards and IBM mainframes to inform computerized records and track maintenance tasks.
+Large enterprises began using the earliest versions of CMMS in the 1960s.
+Technicians used punch cards and IBM® mainframes to inform computerized records and track maintenance tasks.
 In the 1970s, punch cards gave way to checklists fed into CMMS systems by technicians at the end of their shifts.

-CMMS gained greater prevalence with smaller and mid-sized businesses in the 1980s and 90s as computers became smaller, more affordable, more distributed — and more connected.
-In the 1990s, CMMS began to share information across local area networks or LANs.
+CMMS gained greater prevalence with smaller and mid-sized businesses in the 1980s and 1990s as computers became smaller, more affordable, more distributed and more connected.
+In the 1990s, CMMS began to share information across local area networks.

 The 2000s saw the emergence of intranets and web-based connectivity that expanded CMMS capabilities to a range of mobile devices, field applications and operational sites.